Mark-McCracken/Using-Node-for-Cloud-Stuff/Setting Things Up/package.json and installing.md

 ### Scripts

 This section contains scripts you might want to commonly run.
+It's common practive to have your project run under the command `npm start`, so add whatever is needed to that script to make your project run.
+For me, that's normally `node dist/compiled-file-name.js`

 npm can be used as a task runner for your project, to run tests, or start the project.